Ceri @ Koko, London

 To say Ceri is a multifaceted lady is something of an understatement.
 Aside from her much-respected work as a DJ and Producer, she also passes on her expertise to a whole new wave of budding producers via her Find Your Own Sound Masterclass, and regularly gives talks and masterclasses about Music, Meditation, Creativity and Health.

-Now firmly based in Ibiza (Ceri made the decision to move during lockdown), she’s embarked on a new chapter of life, one where wellness – and of course, music – are at the very heart.
+We are excited to talk about her life, where wellness – and of course, music – are at the very heart.
 As a renowned selector, she’s played alongside a host of legendary DJs, from Ryan Elliot to Move D, Paranoid London and Chez Damier.

 Ahead of her gig alongside Jeremy Underground and Kerri Chandler in London’s iconic Koko on 4th February, Ceri supplied us with a fantastic recording (which you can listen to here) from her last gig at Koko, where she played alongside Optimo and Floorplan.
 To give us a bit more of an insight into her world, we sat down with Ceri herself for a quick chat…

 How’s your year been going so far?
 Are you someone who makes resolutions?

 Good, thanks.
 I don’t really make ‘resolutions’, but I love to do intention setting ceremonies, if that counts!?
 It’s really important to set intentions ‘for the highest good of all concerned’, also stating ‘this, or better’, because that leaves it open to even better things coming and makes sure we are doing this from a positive place, and not to change the free will of others.
 This is the rule to be a good witch!

 You split most of your time between London and Ibiza.
 Is Ibiza somewhere that still retains its charm and mysticism for you after all these years?